-Once you have an idea of the system you are using, draw a plan for how you will connect downpipe to your tank so that you can calculate how much pipe, elbows and connectors you will need for installation, and any additional rainwater harvesting accessories will be required.
+Once you have an idea of the system you are using, draw a plan for how you will connect the downpipe to your tank so that you can calculate how much pipe, elbows and connectors you will need for installation, and any additional rainwater harvesting accessories that will be required.

 An overflow screen and elbow is provided with Team Poly’s tanks to protect against insects and vermin getting into your tank.
 When installing the remaining overflow pipework, it is important that it is properly supported and no undue stress is placed upon your tank or fittings:

-- Flexible piping should first be used to connect your tank to pipework which absorbs any movement, preventing stress upon tank and fittings.
+- Flexible piping should first be used to connect your tank to pipework which absorbs any movement, preventing stress upon the tank and fittings.

 You have several options for managing the water overflow from your tank:

 - Overflow piped to ground – piped away from base of tank so that foundation isn’t undermined.
 You might place gravel or rocks where water flows to prevent erosion.
 You should first check with your local council before utilising this method.